smartseyali/thandatti_foods/SETUP_LOCAL.md

 - Verify the database server is running

 **Database Name Issues**
-- Verify database name is exactly "thandattifoods" (case-sensitive)
+- Verify database name is exactly "pattikadai" (case-sensitive)
 - Check if the database exists on the remote server

 ### Port Already in Use